synaptic4u/DB/README.md

     ## Installation

-    To install the package, use Composer:
+    To install the package to your existing application, use Composer:

     ```bash
     composer require synaptic4u/db